jephinTJ/jephinTJ/README.md

 👩🏻‍💻 I am an aspiring data analyst ready to derive actionable insights from intricate datasets<br/>

-👩🏻‍🎓 Pursuing Computer Engineering at St. Vincent Pallotti College, India<br/>

-✨ Believing in the mantra "Data is the new currency"<br/>
+✨ Believing in the mantra "Data is the new global currency driving innovation and economic power"<br/>

 ⚡ Pianist.
 Also, an avid football player<br/>